 One of my closest friends lives in the city and I am her regular guest.

-In the last year alone, I have been to Amsterdam at least 6 times (!), with 2 days in Amsterdam city each time, and I have spent each of those weekends discovering different parts of the city.
+In the last year alone, I have been to Amsterdam at least 6 times (!), with 2 days in Amsterdam city each time, and I have spent each of those weekends discovering different parts of the city, Amsterdam’s main attractions and off the beaten track places.

 Out of all my Amsterdam weekend itineraries, there is one that I love most of all and that I keep pretty much following every time I go (with slight variations on the museum chosen).